nephantes/dolphin-ui/docs/excelimport.rst

 File information includes:

 * *Sample or Lane Name (Enter same name for multiple files):* The sample or lane name.
 These names must be within there respected tabs.

+* *Directory ID:* A specified ID to associate to directories within the dirs tab.

 * *file name(comma separated for paired ends):* The file fastq file name.
 If paired end, list both files seperated by a comma.